ewelina291988/ewelina291988/README.md

 # G'day!
 I'm Ewelina 👋

-I am a civil engineer who👷🏻‍♀️, while working with data💻 , discovered his passion for data science!
+I am a civil engineer who👷🏻‍♀️, while working with data💻 , discovered my passion for data science!
 Currently working, learning and growing my skills in competitive coding in **Python** and deeper understanding of data structures and algorithms of **Machine learning**.